git-disl/TOG/README.md

 Real-time object detection is one of the key applications of deep neural networks (DNNs) for real-world mission-critical systems.
 While DNN-powered object detection systems celebrate many life-enriching opportunities, they also open doors for misuse and abuse.
 This project presents a suite of adversarial objectness gradient attacks, coined as TOG, which can cause the state-of-the-art deep object detection networks to suffer from untargeted random attacks or even targeted attacks with three types of specificity: (1) object-vanishing, (2) object-fabrication, and (3) object-mislabeling.
 Apart from tailoring an adversarial perturbation for each input image, we further demonstrate TOG as a universal attack, which trains a single adversarial perturbation that can be generalized to effectively craft an unseen input with a negligible attack time cost.
 Also, we apply TOG as an adversarial patch attack, a form of physical attacks, showing its ability to optimize a visually confined patch filled with malicious patterns, deceiving well-trained object detectors to misbehave purposefully.

 This repository contains the source code for the following papers in our lab:
-* Ka-Ho Chow, Ling Liu, Mehmet Emre Gursoy, Stacey Truex, Wenqi Wei, and Yanzhao Wu.
+* Ka-Ho Chow, Ling Liu, Margaret Loper, Juhyun Bae, Mehmet Emre Gursoy, Stacey Truex, Wenqi Wei, and Yanzhao Wu.
 "Adversarial Objectness Gradient Attacks in Real-time Object Detection Systems."
 In IEEE International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications, 2020. [[link]](https://khchow.com/media/arXiv_TOG.pdf)
 * Ka-Ho Chow, Ling Liu, Mehmet Emre Gursoy, Stacey Truex, Wenqi Wei, and Yanzhao Wu.
 "Understanding Object Detection Through an Adversarial Lens."
 In European Symposium on Research in Computer Security, pp. 460-481.
 Springer, 2020. [[link]](https://arxiv.org/pdf/2007.05828.pdf)

 ## Installation and Dependencies